djibal/innersource/README.markdown

 ## Inner source Tookit
-- You can also view this repository pages <a href="https://djibal.github.io/innersource">website</a> that you can take the whole course in ...
 - This repository will be a working website that you can also publish as your own InnerSource landing <page
 - This page was created with the help of <a href="https://lab.github.com/">GitHub Learning Lab</a>